Former town planner, Joan Masterman, established the Freycinet Experience Walk in 1992, together with architect Ken Latona.

 Joan was instrumental in founding Tasmania’s first hut-based guided walk along the famous Overland Track in 1987.
 This experience and her passion for the area laid the groundwork for establishing Friendly Beaches Lodge and creating The Freycinet Experience Walk.
 Joan is deeply committed to caring for the environment and is still involved in every aspect of operating the walk and the lodge.
 Whenever she visits the lodge, she can’t resist a dip in the exhilarating waters of Friendly Beaches.

 Joan selects her team with great care and they become like family.
-It is testament to Joan’s skills that guests can’t help but remark on the quality of her staff and the enjoyment guests gain in spending time with them over the four days.
+It is a testament to Joan’s skills that guests can’t help but remark on the quality of her staff and the enjoyment guests gain in spending time with them over the four days.
 Above all, Joan’s aim is to share Friendly Beaches’ beauty with others and help ensure it remains as is for generations to come.

 Each group of ten walkers is hosted by two staff at the lodge and two guides on the walks.
 Their warm personalities, knowledge of the natural environment and ability to ensure guests feel at ease are fundamental to making this experience one to remember.